clbond/angular-training-slides/slides/src/content/hello-world-app.md

 export class MyFeatureModule {}
 ```

-- All declared elements are private by default
+- All components that you wish to use in your templates must be added to `declarations`
-- To make an element public we need to add it to the `exports` array
+- A component that appears in `declarations` but not `exports` is considered _private_, meaning modules that import this `NgModule` will not have access to that component
-- There's no root component in a feature module
+- A component that appears in `declarations` *and* `exports` is considered _public_, and can be freely used by modules that import this `NgModule`
-- Services are public by default
+- There's no root component in a feature module because application bootstrapping was already handled in the _root_ `NgModule`
-- Beware of how the dependency injection works!
+- Anything appearing in the `providers` array (typically called _services_) is *public* and can be used by anything that imports this `NgModule`

 ---